 Save Play Time For Evenings When It’s Cooler

 Don’t challenge your cat to play vigorous games in the hottest part of the day.
 Save physical activity for the cool evening hours or early mornings.

-If you keep your cat groomed and free from mats, tangles, and excess fur it’s a lot easier for her body to cool off.
+If you keep your cat groomed and free from mats, tangles, and excess fur, it’s a lot easier for their body to cool off.